The Oral-B Genius Pro 8000 remains our recommendation over, the Pro 7000.

 As part of the design tweaks the front part of the handles look different too with the Genius 8000 making it clearer as to which cleaning mode you are on or using.
 The images throughout best depict how this looks and compares between the two.

-The 7000 is available in Black or White colour options whereas the 8000 is available in Black, White, Rose Gold and Orchid Purple.
+The 7000 is available in Black or White color options whereas the 8000 is available in Black, White, Rose Gold and Orchid Purple.

 I personally prefer the White of the 7000 because the brush head blends in nicely, whereas on the Black Genius Pro color options, the brush head is still white and in my opinions clashes a little and detracts from the ‘Black’ theme.
 The Genius 8000 is all Black whereas the Pro 7000 had a combination of Black and Silver.